MoneseWilliams/PKI-Portfolio-Monese-Williams/labs/week-07/submissions/enterprise-certificate-analysis/lab-01-enterprise-certificate-analysis.md

-# Lab — [Lab Title]
+# Lab — Enterprise Certificate Analysis

 ## Overview
 Briefly describe the purpose of this lab in your own words.
+In this lab i will be retrieiving a kuve certtiface from a well known enterprise organization and performing a complete certifucae analysis on the tls certfifacte full deployment.
 What PKI concept or system behavior were you investigating?

 ---